BDSM: Etymology

-Behavioral and physiological aspects
+Behavioural and physiological aspects

 BDSM is commonly mistaken as being "all about pain".
 Freud was confounded by the complexity and counterintuitiveness of practitioners' doing things that are self-destructive and painful.
 Rather than pain, BDSM practitioners are primarily concerned with power, humiliation, and pleasure.
 The aspects of D/s and B/D may not include physical suffering at all, but include the sensations experienced by different emotions of the mind.

-Of the three categories of BDSM, only sadomasochism specifically requires pain, but this is typically a means to an end, as a vehicle for feelings of humiliation, dominance, etc. In psychology, this aspect becomes a deviant behavior once the act of inflicting or experiencing pain becomes a substitute for or the main source of sexual pleasure.
+Of the three categories of BDSM, only sadomasochism specifically requires pain, but this is typically a means to an end, as a vehicle for feelings of humiliation, dominance, etc. In psychology, this aspect becomes a deviant behaviour once the act of inflicting or experiencing pain becomes a substitute for or the main source of sexual pleasure.
 In its most extreme, the preoccupation on this kind of pleasure can lead participants to view humans as insensate means of sexual gratification.

 Dominance and submission of power are an entirely different experience, and are not always psychologically associated with physical pain.
 Many BDSM activities involve no pain or humiliation, but just the exchange of power and control.
 During the activities, the participants may feel endorphin effects comparable to "runner's high" and to the afterglow of orgasm.
 The corresponding trance-like mental state is also called subspace, for the submissive, and domspace, for the dominant.
 Some use body stress to describe this physiological sensation.
 The experience of algolagnia is important, but is not the only motivation for many BDSM practitioners.
 The philosopher Edmund Burke called the sensation of pleasure derived from pain "sublime".
 Couples engaging in consensual BDSM tend to show hormonal changes that indicate decreases in stress and increases in emotional bonding.

 There is an array of BDSM practitioners who take part in sessions in which they do not receive any personal gratification.
 They enter such situations solely with the intention to allow their partners to indulge their own needs or fetishes.
 Professional dominants do this in exchange for money, but non-professionals do it for the sake of their partners.

 In some BDSM sessions, the top exposes the bottom to a range of sensual experiences, such as pinching; biting; scratching with fingernails; erotic spanking; erotic electrostimulation; and the use of crops, whips, liquid wax, ice cubes, and Wartenberg wheels.
 Fixation by handcuffs, ropes, or chains may occur.
 The repertoire of possible "toys" is limited only by the imagination of both partners.
 To some extent, everyday items, such as clothespins, wooden spoons, and plastic wrap, are used in sex play.
 It is commonly considered that a pleasurable BDSM experience during a session depends strongly on the top's competence and experience and the bottom's physical and mental state.
 Trust and sexual arousal help the partners enter a shared mindset.